 Can You Make Money with a Glowforge?

 Absolutely!
 In addition to the referral program that I’ve mentioned above, it’s entirely possible to design and create products that you can sell on Etsy, at craft stores, or other websites.
 I have an entire post dedicated to making money with your Cricut Maker, and most of the same principles apply to a Glowforge!
+If you want to use it for just personal use, you can refer your friends and still make money.

 As long as your projects are professional and creative, you’ll be selling them before you know it!
 Check out some of the laser cut products that sellers have on Etsy to see what is popular right now!

-Should You Buy a Glowforge?
+Should I Buy a Glowforge?

 In one word: absolutely.
 It’s so exciting and I feel like between it and my Cricut machines in my craft room, I can make ANYTHING.
 Plus, think of all of the birthday gifts, Christmas gifts, and home decor you can make!
+I personally feel if you are a moderately experienced crafter, there is a very small learning curve to being proficient with a Glowforge.

 Leave a Reply